 Are whistleblowers protected in your jurisdiction?

-Russian law contains only one provision on the protection of whistleblowers.
+Protection of civil servants and state officials At present, Russian law contains only one specific provision on the protection of whistleblowers.
 Article 9(4) of the Anti-corruption Law states that civil servants or state officials who report on corruption violations will enjoy state protection.
-However, this protection is afforded only in accordance with the general Russian legal provisions granting protection to participants in criminal cases, in particular:
+This protection is afforded in accordance with the general Russian legal provisions granting protection to participants in criminal cases, in particular:

 Is it common for leniency to be shown to organisations that self-report and/or cooperate with authorities?
 If so, what process must be followed?

 Self-reporting Since 14 August 2018, companies operating in Russia have been able to exclude themselves from liability for bribery by way of self-reporting to the Russian law enforcement agencies.
 Based on changes to the Administrative Offences Code, legal entities will not be held liable if they enabled:

 - the uncovering of the relevant violation (by the company);

 - the conduct of an administrative investigation (against the company); or

 - the uncovering, disclosure and investigation of the related criminal offence (committed by individuals acting in the interest of the company).